ClintFix/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+    Closure is when a nested function reaches outside of it's own scope into the parent scope for a variable.
 2. Study the following code, then answer the questions below.

 ```js